mickeygard/StarWarsDatabase/README.md

 - right/left arrow scrolling rows for each category
 - background picture changes based on the category that's in view
+ - add backlight glow to cards based on some associated alignment
 - when you select a result from the vault it goes to an informational page
   - 'Films'
      - list of all the Star Wars films in the middle of the page, with a background that includes all the movie posters mashed.